Rankings-Dependent Preferences: A Real Goods Matching Experiment: Results

 These results show some similarities and some differences to Table 1.
 Most notably, the support for the hypothesis goes away.
 In particular, in \emph{RSD}, the estimates that are significant are for receiving the highest-monetary goods, the backpack and the waterbottle.\footnote{The mug is omitted.
 So the coefficients are interpreted with respect to the mug which has the smallest net value.} The results for \emph{Boston} indicate it is only initial value and risk aversion that matter.
 Putting them together, there is no evidence in support of the hypothesis in Table 5.
 So is Table 1 or Table 5 correct?
 Table 5 has higher values of $R^2$, but we also do not want to say it is more correct than Table 1.
 Indeed, the reason we have it as a check of robustness is that there are two reasons to be wary of the results in Table 5.
 First, the dummy variables reduce the power of the estimates for the effects of rank (essentially only considering 20 data points at a time rather than the whole set of 100).
 Indeed the estimates for ranks in \emph{Boston} are negative indicating that rank does decrease net value, just not significantly, which could be an issue of power.
 Second, there is clearly high collinearity between the goods received, the initial value, and the final ranks.
 For example, Table 1 indicates that getting your $1^{st}$ ranked good is best for net value while Table 5 indicates that getting the backpack is best for net value.
 Of course, these two outcomes are highly correlated (and backpacks also had the largest initial values so that is correlated as well).
 This is the reason we omit the goods dummies in our main regressions reported in Table 1.

-To conclude, we do find evidence in favor of Hypothesis 1, particularly for \emph{RSD}.
-For \emph{Boston}, the evidence is more mixed, suggesting that the choice of mechanism may influence preferences in other more complex ways as well, which should be further explored in the future with alternative experimental designs.
+To conclude, we find mixed evidence for Hypothesis 1: the evidence seems stronger for \emph{RSD} than for \emph{Boston}, which may indicate that the choice of mechanism may influence preference formation in other more complex ways as well.
+This should be further explored in the future with alternative experimental designs.
 Part of the ambiguity may be due to the use of real goods, which may induce more noise in the data, making strong statistical inference more difficult.
 This is a necessary trade-off to answer our question of interest, because real goods allow us to directly identify rankings-dependence in ways that induced values would not.
-While this means that our data are likely noisier than they would be with an induced values design, we think that when taken as a whole, the results are indicative for the existence of rankings dependent preferences as a relevant feature of matching mechanisms.